-The Internal Auditing Department, established in May 2003, is responsible for performing internal audits, with the goal of assisting the Board of Directors, the Control and Risk Committee and the Company's management in the pursuit of a correct implementation of the internal control and risk management system and thus facilitate the achievement of the Company's objectives.
-In February 2004, acting upon a proposal by the Chief Executive Officer, the Board of Directors assigned to the manager of the Internal Auditing Department the task of assessing the adequacy and effectiveness of the overall Internal Control and Risk Management System.
+The Internal Auditing Department, established in May 2003, is responsible for performing internal audits, with the goal of assisting the Board of Directors, the Control and Risk Committee and the Company's management in the pursuit of a correct implementation of the internal control and risk management system, protecting and increasing the value of the organization, providing objective, risk-based assurance, consulting and competence, and thus facilitating the achievement of the Company's objectives.
+In February 2004, acting upon a proposal by the Chief Executive Officer, the Board of Directors assigned to the manager of the Internal Auditing Department the task of assessing the adequacy and effectiveness of the overall internal control and risk management system.

-Hierarchically, since March 2013 the Internal Auditing Department, which does not perform any operational function, reports directly to the Board of Directors (and to its Chairman for the full Board), which assigned to the General Counsel the task of providing operational coordination for the activities of the Department and its manager, serving as liaison between the abovementioned Department and the Board of Directors, the Board of Statutory Auditors and the Oversight Board.
-The Board of Directors then delegated to the Chief Executive Officer, in his capacity as the Director responsible for the Internal Control and Risk Management System, responsibility for ensuring that the Department's manager, determined in a manner consistent with the Group's management compensation policies, in accordance with general guidelines reviewed by the Compensation Committee.
-The current manager, Paolo Colapenna, was appointed on July 29, 2013 upon a recommendation by the Chief Executive Officer, in his capacity as the Director responsible for the Internal Control and Risk Management System, with a favourable opinion provided by the Control and Risk Committee and the input of the Board of Statutory with a favourable opinion provided by the Control and Risk Committee and the input of the Board of Statutory with a favourable opinion provided by the Control and Risk Committee and the input of the Board of Statutory.
+Hierarchically, the Internal Auditing Department, which does not perform any operational function, reports directly to the Board of Directors (and to its Chairman for the full Board), which assigned to the General Counsel the task of providing operational coordination for the activities of the Department and its manager, serving as liaison between the abovementioned Department and the Board of Directors, the Board of Statutory Auditors and the Oversight Board.
+The Board of Directors then delegated to the Chief Executive Officer, in his capacity as the Director responsible for the Internal Control and Risk Management System, responsibility for ensuring that the Department is provided with the resources needed to discharge its duties and for defining the compensation of the Department's manager, determined in a manner consistent with the Group's management compensation policies, in accordance with general guidelines reviewed by the Compensation Committee.
+The current manager, Paolo Colapenna, was appointed on July 29, 2013 upon a recommendation by the Chief Executive Officer, in his capacity as the Director responsible for the Internal Control and Risk Management System, with a favourable opinion provided by the Control and Risk Committee and the input of the Board of Statutory Auditors.

-Auditors.
 The compensation, which, as mentioned above, was defined by the Chief Executive Officer at the request of the Board of Directors, and, more specifically, the incentive package for this manager are consistent with the tasks assigned to him.

 The Department operates on the basis of a Mandate approved by the Board of Directors.
 The Mandate was last updated at the end of 2013 to take into account the changes brought by the evolution of professional auditing standards and its terminology was upgraded consistent with the Code.
-Under this mandate, the Department is required to prepare a work plan, defined using risk-based methods to identify the engagements that should be performed, and specify the necessary resources, based on information derived from the following sources: Group's strategic plan and budget; Risk Assessment - Enterprise Risk Management (ERM); 262 and 231 compliance;

-recommendations from management; suggestions by the Chief Executive Officer and the Chairman of the Control and Risk Committee; control self-assessment activities; assessments by the Internal Auditing Department; results of previous audits; Independent Auditors.
+Under this mandate, the Department is required to prepare a work plan, defined using risk-based methods to identify the engagements that should be performed, and specify the necessary resources, based on information derived from the following sources: Group's strategic plan and budget; Risk Assessment - Enterprise Risk Management (ERM); 262 and 231 compliance; recommendations from management; suggestions by the Chief Executive Officer and the Chairman of the Control and Risk Committee; control self-assessment activities; assessments by the Internal Auditing Department; results of previous audits; Independent Auditors.
 The audit plan is then submitted to the Control and Risk Committee and, starting in 2014, approved by the Board of Directors.
 The Plan is updated at least once every six months.
 Activities include monitoring the actual implementation of the recommendations that resulted from audit engagements (follow-up).